dashpay/docs/docs/user/introduction/features.rst

 by 7% each year, together with the block reward.
 There is also the possibility for masternodes to earn money from fees in the future.

-Evolution Masternodes (EvoNodes)
+Evolution Masternodes (evonodes)
 --------------------------------

-Evolution Masternodes (EvoNodes) are a subset of Masternodes that have been created to host the Dash Platform.
-An EvoNode is a lot like Masternodes with these differences:
+Evolution Masternodes (evonodes) are a subset of Masternodes that have been created to host the Dash Platform.
+An evonode is a lot like Masternodes with these differences:

 +----------------+-----------------------------------+-----------------------------------------------------+